bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Autumn/Project/README.md

 ### 5 - Then you mail the your project github url and your basic infos to
 bunyamineymenalagoz@gmail.com until project deadline (14.11.2022).

-### 6 - You are going to present your project at 16.11.2022 in online class by sharing screen.
+### 6 - You are going to present your project at 23.11.2022 in online class by sharing screen.

+Note : There is no lesson at 16.11.2022

 # Technical Details